-Years of Full-Time Teaching at Lafayette Year 1 Year 2 Year 3 Review Pattern for No formal Tenure review in Tenure effective Untenured Professors review fall semester or terminal year
+Years of Full-Time Teaching at Lafayette Year 1 Year 2 Year 3 Review Pattern for Untenured Professors No formal review Tenure review in fall semester Tenure effective or terminal year

-4.1.6.3 Counting prior service toward the probationary period The probationary period may include a maximum of two years' full-time service as Instructor (see also Section 4.1.6.7 below), Visiting Instructor, or Visiting Assistant Professor at Lafayette or a maximum of two years' full-time service at the rank of Assistant Professor or higher at other institutions.
-After consultation with the Department Head/Program Chair and the Provost, the candidate will decide whether to include or not to include such service and will report this decision to the Provost in accordance with the following schedule: [Added 1973, Rev. 1976, 1978, 1991, 2007, 11-9]
+- 4.1.6.3 Counting prior service toward the probationary period The probationary period may include a maximum of two years' full-time service as Instructor (see also Section 4.1.6.7 below), Visiting Instructor, or Visiting Assistant Professor at Lafayette or a maximum of two years' full-time service at the rank of Assistant Professor or higher at other institutions.
+After consultation with the Department Head/Program Chair and the Provost, the candidate will decide whether to include or not to include such service and will report this decision to the Provost in accordance with the following schedule: [Added 1973, Rev. 1976, 1978, 1991, 2007, 11-9] - the decision to count the first year as Instructor, Visiting Instructor, or Visiting Assistant Professor at Lafayette must be made before the beginning of the third semester of the probationary period; [Rev. 19-28, Board, Oct.
+16, 2020]